Klimatbyran/frontend/src/lib/blog/posts/paris-aligned-en.md

 - smaller removals later (as the pile shrinks)

 This is exactly like **Carbon Law (–11.72% per year)**:
-- It’s not necessarily the perfect method
+- It’s not necessarily the perfect method.
-- But it tells you the **minimum consistent rate** needed to remain within the goal
+- But it tells you the **minimum consistent rate** needed to remain within the goal.
-- It assumes you will use **all** available time evenly
+- It assumes you will use **all** available time evenly.

 In other words:
 **Carbon Law gives one valid strategy that can be applied at any scale (individual, company, nation) — but it's not the only strategy.**